IsuruX98/Portfolio/README.md

 # Personal Portfolio Website

-A modern, responsive personal portfolio website built with Next.js 15 and Tailwind CSS 4, featuring dark mode support, smooth animations, and interactive particle effects.
+A modern, responsive personal portfolio website built with Next.js 15 and Tailwind CSS 4, featuring smooth animations and interactive particle effects.

 ## Features

 - 🎨 Modern and responsive design
-- 🌓 Dark/Light mode toggle with next-themes
 - 🚀 Built with Next.js 15 and Tailwind CSS 4
 - ✨ Smooth animations with Framer Motion
 - 🌟 Interactive particle effects with tsparticles